 I love using pint-size mason jars for making body lotion.
-The lotion ingredients can be melted, whipped, and stored for use, all in the same jar–one-step easy peasy!
+Melt ingredients, whip, and store your finished lotion, all in the same jar.
+One step, easy peasy!

-Grab yourself several sizes and you’ll be set up for making and storing nearly every type of product imaginable.
+Grab yourself several sizes, and you’re set to make and store nearly every type of product imaginable.

 - Quart-size mason jars make great containers for storing bath salts and bath milks.

-- Pint-size jars are nice for large batches of body lotion, or body scrubs (just don’t take them into the shower with you.
+- Pint-size jars are excellent for large batches of body lotion and scrubs (but don’t take them into the shower with you.
 Slippery glass jars and damp hands don’t mix!)

 If you’re having trouble finding mason jars (thanks, 2020…) you can absolutely use up-cycled jelly jars or pasta sauce jars.
 These aren’t OK for canning but they are perfectly acceptable to use for making/storing your handmade skin care products.